abhineetsingh253/ServiceNow-Interview-Questions/README.md

 12. Is admin able to create an acl?
 13. What is inbound email action?
 14. What is the email address of an instance?
 Where it is mentioned?
+15. Tell me about a case where you'd use an asynchronous call
+16. Difference between * and None acl?
+17. Explain Scratchpad in Business rules and Workflow
+18. Explain to me what GlideAggregate does and write me a small query.
+19. What's a Script Include and how does it make your life easier?
+20. What's the difference between server and client side scripting in ServiceNow?
+21. How to calculate the date difference and process no of days open?

 ## ServiceNow Interview Questions on Service Portal

+1. Give me an example of a time you implemented a live list using recordWatch?
+2. Tell me about a challenging widget you built?
+3. What do you consider the best feature of Service Portal and why?
+4. Give me an example of a widget you've built that uses templates?
+5. Why did you choose templates for that use case instead of inline HTML?
+6. Tell me about a time you had to make two widgets communicate with each other?

 ## ServiceNow Incident Management Interview Questions

 ## ServiceNow Human Resource Service Management Interview Questions

 1. Which plugin need to activate to access Human Resource Service Management (HRSM) Module?